132nd-etcher/OPUF18CASBRIEF/README.md

 ## MISSION

-J-TAC VIKING to provide CAS in preparation and in support of friendly advance towards JENAH (BQ39).
+JTAC VIKING to provide CAS in preparation and in support of friendly advance towards JENAH (BQ39).

 ## EXECUTION